 If you live where the humidity is high and the rain is reliable, plant rosemary, lavender, thyme, oregano, and other Mediterranean herbs in rocky areas, with good drainage and without supplemental water or water sparingly.
 But plant mint in the path of the garden sprinkler so it gets regular showers to thrive.

-Those Mediterranean herbs also thrive with a little warmth.
+Those Mediterranean herbs also thrive with a little warmth in the medicinal herb garden.
 If you live in the Mountains, even if your USDA hardiness zone is in the range that Rosemary, lavender, and oregano will thrive, these plants may not have the soil warmth necessary to thrive.
 In the mountains the ground temperatures may not warm up completely even in the depth of summer if night time temperatures are below 50F.

 Sometimes planting these warm-loving herbs near a rock wall or placing other heat-sinks near the plants can compensate for the lack of soil warmth, but if you are looking for an easy to maintain herb garden you’ll need to take this in to account when choosing your herbs.